data-apis/scipy-2023-presentation/paper.rst

 Goals and Non-Goals
 ===================

-The array API standard has the following goals:
+Upon Consortium formation, we established the following goals for the array API
+standard:

 - Increase interoperability such that array-consuming libraries can accept and operate on any specification-conforming array library.